Akbar's tomb

-Akbar's tomb is the tomb of the Mughal emperor Akbar.
-It was built in 1605–1613 by his son, Jahangir and is situated on 119 acres of grounds in Sikandra, a suburb of Agra, Uttar Pradesh, India.
+Akbar's tomb is the mausoleum of the third and greatest Mughal emperor Akbar.
+The tomb was built in 1605–1613 by his son, Jahangir and is situated on 119 acres of grounds in Sikandra, a suburb of Agra, Uttar Pradesh, India.
+The buildings are constructed mainly from a deep red sandstone, enriched with features in white marble.
+The tomb was plundered and largely desecrated in 1688 by Hindu Jat forces.